 2.14.2 Promotion to Research Associate Professor

-Research faculty who have spent a cumulative ten regular semesters as teaching assistant professors at Lehigh University will be promoted to research associate professor.
+Research faculty who have spent a cumulative ten regular semesters as research assistant professors at Lehigh University will be promoted to research associate professor.

 Research associate professors can be funded externally (e.g. soft money grants) or internally.
 Externally funded research associate professors will receive contracts appropriate to the characteristics of their funding.
 Internally funded research associate professors will receive a rolling three-year employment contract.
 Under a rolling three-year employment contract; every year, the research associate professors will either receive a one-year extension or notice that their contract is terminated effective in two years.